Mona Lisa Smile: Reception

 Mona Lisa Smile received mixed to negative reviews from film critics.
 On Rotten Tomatoes, it has a 33% approval rating based on 150 reviews, with an average score of and a consensus: "Though Mona Lisa Smile espouses the value of breaking barriers, the movie itself is predictable."
 On Metacritic, the film has a weighted average score of 45 out of 100, based on 40 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 In a typical review, Claudia Puig of USA Today wrote, "it's Dead Poets Society as a chick flick, without the compelling drama and inspiration... even Roberts doesn't seem convinced.
 She gives a rather blah performance as if she's not fully committed to the role...
 Rather than being a fascinating exploration of a much more constrained time in our social history, the film simply feels anachronistic.
 The film deserves a solid 'C' for mediocrity and muted appeal."
 Critic Elizabeth M. Tamny of the Chicago Reader shared this negative assessment, writing "Part of the problem is simply that Mona Lisa Smile is a Hollywood film, and Hollywood isn't good at depicting the life of the mind...
 And Julia Roberts is no help--you either like her or you don't, but either way it has little to do with talent.
 She's not so much an actor as a vessel for earnest reactions.
 The fact is...
 It's easier to take on an extremely black-and-white version of the most salient question from this film - can women bake their cake and eat it too? - than try to answer it in the present."

 David Ansen of Newsweek wrote, "What drew the usually astute Mike Newell ('Four Weddings and a Funeral', 'Donnie Brasco') to this project?
 There are hints that the script (credited to Mark Rosenthal and Lawrence Konner) may once have had more shadings - a suggestion that Katherine's idealism is a form of power-tripping; that she's afraid of intimacy - but any ambiguity is quickly brushed aside to make way for the Julia lovefest.
-Newell, no hack, tries not to milk the cliches shamelessly, and that may be the movie's final undoing.
+Newell, no hack, tries not to milk the clichés shamelessly, and that may be the movie's final undoing.
 Lacking the courage of its own vulgarity, Mona Lisa Smile' is as tepid as old bathwater."